Harvard-Neutrino/SIREN/docs/architecture_alignment_plan.md

   mixture's channels are near-degenerate and both rules drive to ~uniform.
   Default kept as `sqrt_W`; the canonical rule stays available for chains with genuinely distinct, variance-imbalanced channels.
+- **R5 (directed-channel regime coverage) -- DONE.** New
+  `tests/python/test_directed_regimes.py` exercises the directed 2-body
+  channel in the *non-collimated* regime the chain never reaches.
+Collimation is governed by the parent boost vs the daughter CM speed `beta* = sqrt(1 - 4 m_chi^2/m_V1^2)`: the default near-threshold masses (`beta* = 0.34`) collimate once the V1 is boosted, but a lighter chi or a slow V1 opens the full kinematic sphere.
+Verified across all geometries -- full-sphere, off-axis-inside-cone, lens partial-overlap, and disjoint/unreachable -- that the directed channel stays consistent (closure `E_g[f/g] -> 1`, weighted hit fraction matches the isotropic baseline, no NaN) and concentrates on exactly the kinematically reachable part of the target (100% inside, ~55% across the cone edge, 0% when unreachable, with a graceful isotropic fallback).
+In this regime detector-directing is the obvious win (~250x efficiency here) -- the inverse of the collimated chain vertices where physical/isotropic suffices.

 **Remaining (deferred follow-ups, Phases D and E):**
 - **Phase D (AdaptiveMapping)** and **Phase E (narrow the conversion